LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/debugger.rst

    - To view the debugging panes, select *View* in the top menu and scroll down to *Debug Pads*.
 Select the items you wish to view, ie. *Breakpoints*, *Watch*, etc.
    - To add conditions to a breakpoint, right click on the breakpoint and select *Edit Breakpoint*.
-From menu that opens, use the *Advanced Condtions* section to set your conditions for when you want the breakpoint to be executed.
+From menu that opens, use the *Advanced Conditions* section to set your conditions for when you want the breakpoint to be executed.